Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

   - the reference frame in which a vector or frame is represented
   - the displacement of a vector or frame

-Independenly, the two transformation equations we have so far are:
+Independently, the two transformation equations we have so far are:

 **Rotation:**